 Alyssa Dang is an associate at Coddington, Hicks & Danforth, a litigation law firm that represents businesses and employers in a variety of disputes.
 She specializes in handling class actions, products liability, insurance coverage, and bad faith litigation.
 Alyssa received her J.D. from Santa Clara University School of Law where she served as the comments editor on the Santa Clara Journal of International Law.
 She received her B.A. in Economics from U.C.
 Davis.

 Michelle Liang | email@example.com

-Michelle Liang is an Associate at Crosby & Rowell LLP, a civil litigation firm in Oakland.
-Michelle received her J.D. from Santa Clara University School of Law, where she served as Business Editor of the Santa Clara Law Review and Co-President of the Asian Pacific American Law Student Association (APALSA).
-During law school, Michelle interned for the Sixth District Court of Appeal, the Santa Clara County Superior Court, the San Jose City Attorney’s Office, and Juniper Networks, Inc. She received her B.A. in Sociology and Communication Studies from the University of Michigan.
+Michelle Liang is a Corporate Counsel at Accuray Incorporated.
+Prior to joining Accuray, she was a Clinical Contracts & Finance Associate at Gilead Sciences, Inc. and a litigation associate at Crosby & Rowell LLP.
+Michelle received her B.A. from the University of Michigan, and her J.D. from Santa Clara University School of Law, where she served as Business Editor of the Santa Clara Law Review and Co-President of the Asian Pacific American Law Student Association (APALSA).

 Christina Wong | firstname.lastname@example.org